 The Forsyth County Family and Consumer Sciences agent worked to promote a healthier community through educational programs designed to mitigate chronic disease and foodborne illness.
 Obesity and being overweight contribute to the development of chronic conditions such as cardiovascular disease, hypertension, diabetes, cancer and osteoarthritis.
 In Forsyth County, 29% of residents are obese and 11% of adults age 20 and over have been diagnosed with diabetes.
-Eight senior clients participated in Walk-a-Weigh, a landmark UGA program combining nutrition, healthy food choices, exercise and weight management education.
-Collectively, program participants shed more than 36 pounds during the 15-week course.
+Eight senior clients participated in Prevent T2, a UGA program combining nutrition, healthy food choices, exercise and weight management education to prevent and mitigate type 2 diabetes.

 Master Gardener and Master Naturalist Extension Volunteers assisted county clients with landscape, lawn, and pest questions through a Virtual Help Desk, maintained demonstration gardens in public spaces throughout the county, and produced 525 pounds of food in food demonstration gardens.
 The fresh produce was donated to local emergency assistance agencies.
 Master Naturalists continued to participate in citizen science projects that promote appreciation and protection of natural resources in the county.
 4-H Extension Volunteers assisted with academic and skills building programs for youth, contributing 519 volunteer hours to youth education.